simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-armtemplate-keyvault/index.md

 ![extend](./bot-keyvault.png)

 # Introduction
 This post assumes that you already have generated your Bot and you have available ARM Templates to deploy with.
-Follow the steps in [This](https://simonagren.github.io/azurebot-nodejs-part1) post.
+Follow the steps in I broke this out to its own post here:
+<a href="https://simonagren.github.io/azurebot-nodejs-part1" target="_blank">This</a> post.

 # Prerequisites
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)